MaximilianAzendorf/wassign/doc/src/Concept.md

 2. [Solving the assignment](#solving-assignments): Find the best possible assignment for the given scheduling by constructing a corresponding linear optimization or (depending on the given extra constraints) mixed integer programming problem instance and solving it using an MIP solver.

-3. [Perfoming hill climbing](#hill-climbing): Find a "neighbor scheduling" of the given scheduling (by moving a single event to another slot, if possible) and solve the assignment again.
-Repeat this until the solution of the neighbor scheduling is worse than the one before (this is the *hill climbing* part).
+3. [Performing hill climbing](#hill-climbing): Find a "neighbor scheduling" of the given scheduling (by moving a single choice to another slot or by applying a randomized swap perturbation) and solve the assignment again.
+Repeat this until no explored neighbor improves the current solution (this is the *hill climbing* part).

 4. [Performing *shotgun* hill climbing](#shotgun-hill-climbing): Do the above again and again until the timeout is reached (this is the *shotgun* part).
 The best solution found by then is the output of the program.